-Supplemental We would welcome a separate dialogue with you on the grounds as well, as an official in one of the sports clubs interested in the site.
+Supplemental We would welcome a separate dialogue with you on the

-Supplemental I am more than happy to meet on that and perhaps Councillor Kara, who is also one of the Ward Councillors, can join us.
+- Question: grounds as well, as an official in one of the sports clubs interested in the site. - Supplemental I am more than happy to meet on that and perhaps Answer: Councillor Kara, who is also one of the Ward Councillors, can join us.

-Questioner: Mr Welby

-Councillor Susan Hall, Leader of the Council and Portfolio Asked of:

-Question: Can the Portfolio Holder for Controlled Parking Zone explain why the Council wants to make residents and businesses in 20 Roads (Queensbury, Edgware, Kenton and other Wards) suffer by having to have permits costing approximately £68 when traffic measures are needed in only 3 Roads in the consultation area?
+- Questioner: Mr Welby - Asked of: Councillor Susan Hall, Leader of the Council and Portfolio Holder for Community Safety and Environment - Question: Can the Portfolio Holder for Controlled Parking Zone explain why the Council wants to make residents and businesses in 20 Roads (Queensbury, Edgware, Kenton and other Wards) suffer by having to have permits costing approximately £68 when traffic measures are needed in only 3 Roads in the consultation area?

-This is a hammer to crack a small nut in Queensbury

-Ward and other Wards.
+This is a hammer to crack a small nut in Queensbury Ward and other Wards.

-There are many, many areas that ask for Controlled Answer: Parking Zones and they go on a long list and we gradually get round to them.
+Answer: There are many, many areas that ask for Controlled Parking Zones and they go on a long list and we gradually get round to them.